PaulineNvle/PaulineNvle/README.md

 ## My Bio

-I'm a passionate and eager learner with a strong foundation in web development technologies like HTML, CSS, JavaScript, and Node.js.
-I recently embarked on a journey to delve deeper into the world of backend development, specifically focusing on C# and ASP.NET.
+I'm a passionate and eager learner with a strong foundation in web development technologies like HTML, CSS, JavaScript.
+I recently embarked on a journey to dive deeper into the world of backend development, specifically focusing on C# and ASP.NET.
 I'm excited to explore this new domain and continuously expand my skillset to become a valuable asset in the software development field.

 Beyond technical skills, I possess excellent communication and collaboration skills, honed through my experiences in both the beauty sector and my academic journey.
 I'm a team player who thrives in collaborative environments and is always eager to learn from others.